The Lori Dernavich Interview

 What type of companies and industries do you work with?

 My background gives me an in-depth understanding of a wide variety of personalities, functions and industries.
-While I work with companies of all sizes, my sweet spot is companies with 20-500 employees that are, or will be, scaling.
+While I work with companies of all sizes, my sweet spot is startups that are, or will be, scaling.
 They usually have very little infrastructure for organizational and employee development.

 One might ask, if you’re qualified, why you haven’t built and sold a multi-million dollar business yourself.
 Thoughts?